 Let's just get something straight: Olaplex isn't just another hair conditioning treatment.
 In fact, it doesn't use the word *conditioning* - often just a buzzword for one-off high-shine and smoothness - anywhere in its advertising.

 It's a system that permanently rebuilds the damaged disulphide bonds in your hair that are broken during the chemical process.
 If you've over-bleached or had your hair highlighted for years, Olaplex allows you to rebuild the strength, structure and integrity of your hair; a 'reset' for your locks, if you will.

 The system has allowed colourists to do work that they'd only ever dreamed of before.
 Black to white blonde in one session?
 No problem.

 Olaplex is a three-part treatment, the first two of which have to be done in a salon. , were the first salon in the UK to stock it and it's now available in over 2,500 salons nationwide.
 Here's who s.

 Having bleach-damaged hair herself, GLAMOUR's Samantha was intrigued to see if Olaplex lived up to the hype, so she popped into the to get her colour done and try out the almighty Olaplex.

 It works in three stages, here's how:

 - Olaplex Number 3: Hair Perfector is where you take things into your own hands.
 The third step is a take-home treatment, which is recommended for use once a week.
-Apply to damp hair, comb through, and leave on for a minimum of 10 minutes at home before washing as normal.
-If you want to maximise the effect, leave it on overnight (as Kim K recommends).
+It only costs £32 and if you can't make it to the salon, it's still worth using at-home.